p3ta00/PWNBOX/README.md

-store  these in your /my_data folder if your maintaining your own version.
+Store  these in your /my_data folder if your maintaining your own version.
 This will keep the files persistent. i believe there is an auto run script that I'm going to work on next, to provide 100% automation.

 # Install
 ```